brannerchinese/rc_study_plans/sections/os_chinese_pinyin_input_on_chrome.md

 | ū: 16b | ú: fa | ǔ: 1d4 | ù: f9
 | ǖ: 1d6 | ǘ: 1d8 | ǚ: 1da | ǜ: 1dc

-## Unicode codepoints
+### Other Unicode codepoints

 See the [Unicode Character Name Index](http://www.unicode.org/charts/charindex.html) (which is not complete, by design).

  * Ł: 0141: LATIN CAPITAL LETTER L WITH STROKE (not on Unicode Consortium page but lapse reported)
  * ł: 0142: LATIN SMALL LETTER L WITH STROKE
+ * û: 00fb: U WITH CIRCUMFLEX, LATIN SMALL LETTER
+ * Û: 00db: U WITH CIRCUMFLEX, LATIN CAPITAL LETTER
  * …: 2026: HORIZONTAL ELLIPSIS
  * —: 2014: EM DASH
  * ⸺: 2e3a: TWO-EM DASH